baldwinjames/baldwinjames/README.md

 ## About Me

-I currently lead the CX team at Rewind where I have a heavy focus on AI, process optimization and general effiency improvements.
+I currently lead the AI adoption and strategy at Rewind after having spent more than a decade building and leading Customer Support and Customer Experience teams.

 ## What I'm Working On

 🤖 Building internal AI capabilities and automation workflows
-🔧 Developing MCP (Model Context Protocol) integrations
+🔧 Developing MCP integrations
 📊 Creating AI governance frameworks and ROI measurement systems
 ⚡ Automating business processes with n8n and Claude Skills